pherde/pherde-blog/content/posts/ansible-a-beginners-tutorial.md

     - name: 'Where is vim?'
       shell: whereis vim
 ```
-And that is the first part of this beginner's Ansible tutorial.
-When the next part is finished I will update this post and link the new post here.
+That is it... the first part of this beginner's Ansible tutorial.
+When the next part is finished I will update this tutorial and link the new post here.